cuiyongbo/programming-scaffold/misc-topics/cpp_note_06.md

 Type erasure is a powerful technique that enhances the flexibility and expressiveness of C++ by enabling uniform treatment of different types through a common interface.

-Q: in c++, how does a lambda object capture multiple variables?
+# in c++, how does a lambda object capture multiple variables?

 In C++, a lambda function can capture variables from its enclosing scope in several ways: by value, by reference, or by a combination of both.
 The capture list, which appears between the square brackets `[]` at the start of the lambda definition, determines how variables are captured.